rcl-cloudtnt/badges/cloudcomputing/virtual_machines.md

 You will be assessed via a one-on-one online meeting.
 You will be:

 - Interviewed on your projects
-- Asked to demonstrate a VM hosted with a cloud service provider to determine your skill and knowledge
+- Asked to demonstrate a VM hosted with a cloud service provider to determine your competence